Jan Steckel

 Jan Steckel is a San Francisco Bay Area-based writer of poetry, fiction and creative nonfiction, who is also known as an activist in the bisexual community and an advocate on behalf of the disabled and the underprivileged.

 Steckel has published over a hundred of her short stories, poems and nonfiction pieces in print and in online publications such as Scholastic Magazine, Yale Medicine, Red Rock Review, So to Speak, Redwood Coast Review, and Bellevue Literary Review.
-Beyond the prodigious numbers of awards she has received, her work has been widely reprinted and anthologized.
 Steckel's writing has been nominated twice for Pushcart Prizes: once for her nonfiction, and once for her poetry.

-A bilingual background (Steckel is fluent in Spanish as well as English), extensive medical training, and work in underserved communities allow Steckel to tackle subjects that other writers (particularly those from more conventional middle-class backgrounds) aren't always able to cover adequately, and her work in different media (poetry, short stories, creative nonfiction) facilitates a great deal of creative cross-pollination.

-Her poetry chapbook The Underwater Hospital is available from Zeitgeist Press.
-She is currently working on a book-length collection of interrelated short stories and on a collection of short humorous first-person essays.
-Most of the stories and essays have already appeared in print.

-She is also a founding member of Woman-Stirred, a queer women's writing collective, along with Nicki Hastie, Julie R. Enszer, and Merry Gangemi.

 Education and medical career

 Steckel's undergraduate work was at Harvard-Radcliffe University, where she earned her B.A. in English literature with an emphasis on creative writing in 1983.
 Later she studied Golden Age Spanish Literature at Oxford University on a Henry Fellowship through 1984.
 In 1989 she took a few premedical courses while conducting research in the neuroscience laboratory.
 Steckel attended Yale University School of Medicine, where she picked up her M.D. in May 1994.
 Steckel's speciality was in pediatrics, in which she completed her residency at Children's Hospital Boston in July 1997.

 Board-Certified in Pediatrics by the American Board of Pediatrics in 1997, Steckel obtained her Physician and Surgeon License from the Medical Board of California in 1997; she became a Fellow of the American Academy of Pediatrics in 2000.

 Steckel served for a time in the Peace Corps as a volunteer in the Dominican Republic; upon her return to the States, she cared for Spanish-speaking families in California at a county hospital and at a large HMO.
 After she left medicine permanently in 2001, her experiences as a pediatrician continued to inform her work.